Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Modifications of the constraint matrix

-In Algorithm \ref{alg:x-inversion}, we present how to perform an $x-$inversion on the constraint matrix for a given cell $\mathcal{K}$.
-The $y-$inversion is analogous to the $x-$inversion.
-The Algorithm \ref{alg:xy-inversion} explains the $x-$ and $y-$axis exchange.\\
+Algorithm \ref{alg:x-inversion} demonstrates how to perform an $x$-inversion on the constraint matrix for a given cell $K$.
+The $y$-inversion follows a similar approach.
+Additionally, Algorithm \ref{alg:xy-inversion} explains the $x$- and $y$-axis exchange.

-\ \\ Given a particular configuration of the coarse face, we can now create a look-up table, which of these operations have to be applied to the sub-constraint matrix to map to a particular refined face correctly.
-For an example of such a look-up table, see Tabular \ref{tab:lookup}.\\ \ \\ \textbf{Constraints for the inner edges}\\ At last, we describe the process of adapting the constraint matrix for the inner edges $E_0, \dots, E_3$.
-We treat this case last, as this configuration is the most complex, requiring extensive modifications of the constraint matrix.
-As shown in Figure \ref{fig:constraint_matrix_structure}, the refined interior edges are constrained by all four coarse edges and the coarse face.
-For the sub-constraint matrices that map from the coarse edges parallel to the refined edge, we are considering.
-We employ the same approach for the outer edges.
-Next, we need to apply a similar approach as for the faces, taking into account the direction of the internal edge, which can be either in the $x-$ or $y-$direction.
-We must apply the corresponding axis inversion as described above according to the orientation of the internal edge we are currently considering.
-However, we must deal with one additional case for the inner edges: the sub-constraint matrix mapping from the coarse edges orthogonal to the refined internal edge.
-This works again similarly to the case of the outer edges.
-The corresponding sub-constraint matrices must also be adapted according to the direction of the coarse edges parallel to the refined edge.
-This is shown in the Algorithm \ref{alg:internal_edge}.\\ \ \\
+\subsubsection{Constraints: From the Edges of the Coarse Face to the Inner Edges of the Refined Face}

+Next, we describe the process of adapting the constraint matrix for the inner edges, which correspond to the edges $E_0^R, \dots, E^R_3$ from Figure \ref{fig:enumeration_of_edges}.
+Finally, the most complex case is addressed last.
+The constraints of the inner edges depend on all edges of the coarse parent face and the parent face itself, as shown in Figure \ref{fig:constraint_matrix_structure}.

+For the sub-constraint matrices that map from the coarse edges parallel to the refined edge, we employ the same approach as for the outer edges.
+Next, we need to consider the direction of the internal edge, which can be either in the $x$- or $y$-direction.
+We must apply the corresponding axis inversion, as described above, based on the orientation of the internal edge we are currently considering.
+However, we encounter an additional case for the inner edges: the sub-constraint matrix mapping from the coarse edges orthogonal to the refined internal edge.
+This situation is special because, unlike other cases, we only have the orientation of the coarse edge.
+Therefore, we must test whether this orientation matches the orientation of the canonical coarse-fine mapping or not.
+We cover this by Algorithm \ref{alg:internal_edge}.